HITS-AIN/GPCCPaper/README.md

 using the implementation at [GPCC.jl](https://github.com/HITS-AIN/GPCC.jl) and the data available at [GPCCData.jl](https://github.com/HITS-AIN/GPCCData.jl).

+Please clone this repository in order to use it.

 To reproduce the results you will need to add the [AINJuliaRegistry](https://github.com/HITS-AIN/AINJuliaRegistry).

 ## ▶ Synthetic observations drawn from GP with OU kernel